 "You can look at a picture for a week and never think of it again.
-You can also look at a picture for a second and think of it all your life" - Joan Miro Lots of wonderful things happen around us all the time; being able to see doesn’t take efforts, but being able to flash & capture that very moment is possibly the hardest part.
-Being a good photographer is not easy, and if you are a female, then it gets a little tougher.
+You can also look at a picture for a second and think of it all your life" - Joan Miro.
+Lots of wonderful things happen around us all the time; being able to see doesn’t take efforts, but being able to flash & capture that very moment is possibly the hardest part.
+Being a good photographer is not easy, and if you are a female in an industry where men are in dominance, then it gets a little tougher.

 People believe, there are a few things only men are good at.
 But we question, is it?
-I mean, yes, there was a time, when we get to see no female photographer capturing the wedding, but now women has left no stone turned.
-They excel even here, and that too amazingly well.
+I mean, yes, there was a time, when we got to see no female photographer capturing the wedding, but now women have left no stone turned.
+They excel even here, and they're outdoing themselves, EVERY.
+SINGLE.
+TIME!

-This weekend, we introduce to you some of the renowned Female photographers with an impressive high profile clientele and their awesome portfolios in no particular order.
-When asked, what made them choose to be a wedding photographer, see what they have to say/share:
+This Women's Day, we're celebrating some of the renowned Female photographers with an impressive high profile clientele and their awesome portfolios, in no particular order.
+Let's roll, ladies!

 Both of them graduated from MIT Institute of Design, Pune.
 Though they were in different departments, Kanishka from Graphic Design whereas Aayushi was from Film and Video Design, they had a lot of overlapping courses, majorly in photography.
 That's how it all started.
 Aayushi shares, “We would often exchange notes on different photographers' works and peculiar techniques we would stumble upon.
 Our interest in documenting weddings grew over time when we were asked to shoot a friend's sister’s wedding.
 Initially, we did that as a gift to the bride and groom.
 But, then requests started pouring in.
 So, at the end of 2012, we quit our respective jobs to start The Wedding Salad”.